ALBERTA CO-OPERATIVE ENERGY - YOUR ENERGY CO-OP

 Recorded Call: The recorded telephone call that describes what you are purchasing and your personal information.
 A telephone call conducted to verify a written agreement is not a Recorded Call.

-Site: Your home, business or other locations noted as Site ID numbers in the Product Sheet.
+Site: Your home, business or other locations noted as Site ID numbers in the Product Sheet or the Recorded Call.

-Site Administration Fee: The amount set out in the Product Sheet that we charge you each month for each Site to administer your account.
+Site Administration Fee: The amount set out in the Product Sheet or the Recorded Call that we charge you each month for each Site to administer your account.

-Start Date: The date on the Product Sheet you will first receive Energy from us under this Contract.
+Start Date: The date on the Product Sheet or in the Recorded Call you will first receive Energy from us under this Contract.

 Taxes: All lawful taxes and charges related to your purchase of Energy and services under this Contract.